alanmitchell/bmon/docs/source/integrating-with-siemens-systems.rst

 Configure Sampling Rate for Each Sensor
 ---------------------------------------

-The first step to automatically exporting data from a Siemens system to BMON’s web-based monitoring tool is to select the sensors you would like to export, configure them to the correct time interval, and ensure that they are available for collection.
+The first step to automatically exporting data from a Siemens system to BMONï¿½s web-based monitoring tool is to select the sensors you would like to export, configure them to the correct time interval, and ensure that they are available for collection.